pdf-raku/PDF-Class-raku/README.md

 # perl6-PDF-DOM

-PDF::DOM is a set of intermediate Perl 6 classes for structured manipulation of PDF documents.
-These classes are based on document objects described in the PDF 1.7 Specification.
+PDF::DOM is a set of intermediate Perl 6 classes and methods for the manipulation of PDF documents.
+These are based on document objects described in the PDF 1.7 Specification.

 ```